 Your product, your marketing, your everything should be shaped by that.
-Solving consumer problems should be top of mind for every marketing effort — including learning how to run a webinar.
+Solving consumer problems should be top of mind for every marketing effort — including learning how to host a webinar.

 So the first step in creating a webinar is to find out what your audience’s problems are.
-Customers generally don't know exactly what they need, but everyone knows what they’re struggling with.
+Customers don't always know what they need, but everyone knows what they’re struggling with.